 2-6.
-Granting solicitation privileges on Army installations overseas a.
-Each May and June only, DOD accepts applications from commercial life insurance companies seeking permission to solicit on installations in foreign countries for the fiscal year beginning the following October.

-(1) Information about registration and application instruction is contained in DODI 1344.07, enclosure E4.
+Granting solicitation privileges on Army installations overseas

+- a.
+Each May and June only, DoD accepts applications from commercial life insurance companies seeking permission to solicit on installations in foreign countries for the fiscal year beginning the following October: - (1) Information about registration and application instruction is contained in DoDI 1344.07.
-(2) Applications from commercial life insurance companies and any correspondence relating thereto should be addressed to the Principal Deputy Under Secretary of Defense (Personnel and Readiness), ATTN: Morale, Welfare and Recreation (MWR) Policy Directorate, 4000 Defense, Pentagon, Washington, DC 20301-4000.

-(3) Advice of action taken by DOD is announced annually by letters sent to overseas commanders as soon as practicable after 15 September.
-The list of companies and agents may vary from year to year.

-b.
-A commercial life insurance agent may solicit business on U.S. military installations in foreign areas if-

-(1) The company being represented has been accredited by DOD.

-(2) The agent's name is on the official list of accredited agents maintained by the applicable ASCC.

-(3) The employer or the company has obtained clearance for the agent from the appropriate overseas commander using the process as described in paragraph 2-5 as applicable.

-c.
-To be employed for overseas solicitation and designated as an accredited agent, agents-

-(1) Must possess a current State license.
+- (2) Applications from commercial life insurance companies and any correspondence relating thereto should be addressed to the PDUSD (P&R), Morale, Welfare, and Recreation (MWR) Policy Directorate, 4000 Defense Pentagon, Washington, DC 20301-4000. - (3) Advice of action taken by DoD is announced annually by letters sent to overseas commanders as soon as practicable after 15 September.
+The list of companies and agents may vary from year to year. - b.
+A commercial life insurance agent may solicit business on U.S. military installations in foreign areas if- - (1) The company being represented has been accredited by DoD. - (2) The agent's name is on the official list of accredited agents maintained by the applicable ASCC or DRU. - (3) The employer or the company has obtained clearance for the agent from the appropriate overseas commander using the process as described in paragraph 2-5, as applicable. - c.
+To be employed for overseas solicitation and designated as an accredited agent, agents- - (1) Must possess a current State license.
 This requirement may be waived for a registered agent continuously residing and successfully selling life insurance in foreign areas, who, through no fault of his or her own, due to State law (or regulation) governing domicile requirements, or requiring that the agent's company be licensed to do business in that State, forfeits eligibility for a State license.
-The request for a waiver shall contain the name of the State or jurisdiction that would not renew the agent's license.

-(2) May represent only one registered commercial insurance company.
-This principle may be waived by the overseas commander if multiple representations are in the best interest of Army personnel.

-(3) Have at least 1 year of successful life insurance underwriting experience in the United States or its territories, generally within the 5 years preceding the date of application, in order to be approved for overseas solicitation.

-(4) May not change affiliation from the staff of one general agent to another and retain registration (once registered in an overseas area) unless the previous employer certifies in writing that the release is without justifiable prejudice.
+The request for a waiver will contain the name of the State or jurisdiction that would not renew the agent's license. - (2) May represent only one registered commercial insurance company.
+This principle may be waived by the overseas commander if multiple representations are in the best interest of Army personnel. - (3) Have at least 1 year of successful life insurance underwriting experience in the United States or its territories, generally within the 5 years preceding the date of application, in order to be approved for overseas solicitation. - (4) May not change affiliation from the staff of one general agent to another and retain registration (once registered in an overseas area) unless the previous employer certifies in writing that the release is without justifiable prejudice.
 Overseas commanders will have final authority to determine cause or justifiable prejudice.
-Indebtedness of an agent to a previous employer is an example of justifiable prejudice.

-(5) May exercise further agent control procedures as necessary if they are overseas commanders.
+Indebtedness of an agent to a previous employer is an example of justifiable prejudice. - (5) May exercise further agent control procedures as necessary if they are overseas commanders.